hjalleboii/fetchlivelox/README.md

 # How To Use

     1. Go to your desired livelox event in a webbrowser of choice.
 I will be using chrome in this guide.

 ![Fig 1](assets/fig1.png)

     2. Press Ctrl + Shift + i or F12 to open the developer tools

 ![Fig 2](assets/fig2.png)

     3. Go to the networks tab

 ![Fig 3](assets/fig3.png)

     4. Press F5 ro reload the site
     5. Find this file with this pattern dddddddddd_ddddddddddddd here it is 0000805135_3931571958146, copy the filename.
 This file is called the "blob-file" which contains all the data from this class.

-> Some events have a differently named blob file.
+     Some events have a differently named blob file.
 E.g "0000790631_relayLeg_01_3932043026164"\
-> The pattern usually looks likw this dddddddddd_*ddddddddddddd \
+     The pattern usually looks likw this dddddddddd_*ddddddddddddd \
-> d is a digit\
+    - ´d´ is a digit\
-> \* is a wild card, and can be anything. \
+    - ´*´ is a wild card, and can be anything. \

 ![Fig 4](assets/fig4.png)